 - Pay only a portion of the claim’s total value

 With regard to denial management procedures, practices and hospitals encounter major difficulties.
 Without taking appropriate actions, they experience income loss, which affects their revenue cycle and viability.

 Here are some of the challenges of denial management:

-Many organizations continue to use manual, paper-based procedures that are much less organized and efficient than contemporary ones.
+When submitting claims, many healthcare organizations continue to use manual, paper-based procedures that are much less organized and efficient than contemporary ones.

 These manual procedures hinder good decision-making and impede the adoption of automation, which would streamline and improve the procedure.

 Lack of automation

 As mentioned, many practices still manage denials using obsolete, manual procedures.
 Manual procedures not only take much longer, but they also leave room for error and provide reduced transparency.

 Because of this, the comprehensive claims reporting and tailored decision support that automation offers are forfeited by practices that don’t use it in their denial management process.

 Lack of skilled staff